Vodka Collins (band)

 Vodka Collins were the opening act on the Jackson 5's first show in Japan on April 27, 1973, at the Imperial Theater in Tokyo.
 The show was broadcast live on Fuji Television.

 The band's founding member and drummer Hiroshi Oguchi died January 25, 2009.
-A memorial concert was given for him by all surviving band members on January 25, 2010, at the Duo Exchange in Tokyo, with Grico Tomioka taking Oguchi's place on drums.
-The band's rhythm guitarist, Monsieur Kamayatsu, died on March 1, 2017.
+A memorial concert was given for him by all surviving band members on January 25, 2010, at the Duo Exchange in Tokyo, with Yoshihiro Tomioka taking Oguchi's place on drums.
+The band's rhythm guitarist, Hiroshi Kamayatsu, died on March 1, 2017.
 Lead singer Alan Merrill hosted a memorial concert for Kamayatsu with star guests in Tokyo in April 2017 at the Duo Music Exchange.
 Merrill and Kabe both died in 2020.